Soft skills & personality

 These can be, for example, the following:

-- Prepare your coffee consciously and enjoy it – see, taste and smell with full attention
+• prepare your coffee consciously and enjoy it – look, taste and smell with full attention

-- set yourself a timer and interrupt your work every 60 minutes for 10 deep and conscious breaths
+• set a timer and interrupt your work every 60 minutes for 10 deep and conscious breaths

-As a manager, you are usually active on a cognitive level: controlling, deciding, communicating, delegating.
+As a manager, you are mostly active on a cognitive level: controlling, deciding, communicating, delegating.
 Our body quickly falls into oblivion.
 It laboriously tries to send us signals: Tiredness, back and neck pain or restlessness.
-If we ignore these signals, they become louder over time and can manifest themselves as chronic symptoms.
-The disadvantage is that these signals are constantly tapping into our mental resources, which means you have less energy available.
+If we ignore these signals, they become louder over time and can manifest as chronic symptoms.
+The downside is that these signals are constantly tapping into our mental resources, which means you have less energy available.

 Anyone who feels uncomfortable in their body will sooner or later reflect this to the outside world.